GodBot-Inc/GodBot-J/README.md

 ## Installation

-1. Goto ``https://github.com/GodBot-Inc/GB-Logging/releases`` and download the latest jar
-2. Goto ``https://github.com/GodBot-Inc/Lavaplayer/releases`` and download the latest jar
-3. Create a ``/lib`` folder in the root directory of the Project, and move the downloaded jars into it
-4. Open the Project in Intellij, and install all Gradle Dependencies
+1. Open the Project in Intellij, and install all Gradle Dependencies
+2. Add the .env with the given variables (see Environment Variables)
+3. Hit run, and enjoy the music!

+## Supported Systems

+As of now only these two platforms are supported.
+The bot doesn't work on Apple Silicon.
+If you want to run it on such a system do it on a vm.

+- Windows (x86 and x64)
+- Linux (x86 and x64, glibc >= 2.15)

 ## Tech Stack